MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-04-ingress.md

 1. Your first task is to add a dns label to your __content-web__ service.
 2. Your service should now be available at the url `http://[myserviceuniquelabel].[location].cloudapp.azure.com`.
-   *For deployment to Azure Government, the url will be similar to `http://[myserviceuniquelabel].[location].cloudapp.usgovcloudapi.net`*
 3. Verify that the DNS record has been created (nslookup or dig), and then test this url in your browser.
 4. Discuss with your coach how you might link a 'real' DNS name (eg, `conferenceinfo.fabmedical.com`) with this "azure-specific" DNS name (eg, `conferenceinfo.eastus.cloudapp.azure.com`)